AlecNesatColak/VG-Studio-Productions/README.md

 # Merge a branch into your current branch:
 git merge branch-name

+# Resolve any merge conflicts (if necessary)
+If there are any merge conflicts, Git will prompt you to resolve them.
+After resolving the conflicts, you need to add the resolved files and commit the merge: git add <resolved-files>
+git commit -m "Resolved merge conflicts"

 # Fetch changes from the remote repository:
 git fetch origin